2004 Khobar massacre: Rescue operation

 By 21:30 Saudi Special Emergency Forces had surrounded the complex and extracted the school bus children who were hiding in an underground parking garage.
 A few British nursery workers were rescued from the Oasis compound, and were returned to the Las Dunas compound, where their families and friends had been waiting.

 At 2:00 the next morning Saudi Special Emergency Forces attempted to enter the booby-trapped hotel.
 Several were injured in two explosions, and the group pulled back after receiving threats from the remaining terrorists to kill the hostages.
 At 02:30 two American military officers were injured and subsequently admitted to SAAD Specialist hospital and later flown out to Kuwait.

-Saudi forces in four National Guard Kawasaki KC113 helicopters arrived at 06:30 and were lowered onto the roof of the Soha Hotel to storm the building, while ground attackers fired into the building as a diversion.
+Saudi forces in four National Guard CH-46 Sea Knight helicopters arrived at 06:30 and were lowered onto the roof of the Soha Hotel to storm the building, while ground attackers fired into the building as a diversion.
 Following the operation, Saudi authorities announced that all the hostages were free and that they had killed two terrorists and captured another.
 Apparently, most of the attackers had fled before the Saudi raid.
 However, according to the Jamestown Terrorism Monitor, the terrorist cell was miles away by the next morning when the counter-terrorism forces landing on the hotel rooftop, and none of the terrorists were killed.

 The Saudi Interior Ministry issued a statement claiming 41 hostages had been rescued by the commandos.
 According to a Western diplomat the hostages had been hiding in parts of the complex to avoid being killed by the gunmen.